briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-3. _(c)_ A Small Cell Use Permit issued to a Facilities Operator who is not an Operator shall have a term or ten (10) years or the duration of the Facilities Operator’s agreement with a wireless service provider provided pursuant to Section 941.07(k), whichever is shorter.
+3. _(c)_ A Small Cell Use Permit issued to a Facilities Operator who is not an Operator shall have a term or ten (10) years or the duration of the Facilities Operator's agreement with a wireless service provider provided pursuant to Section 941.07(k), whichever is shorter.

 4. _(d)_ A Small Cell Use Permit shall not be renewed if the Facilities Operator